bird-house/birdhouse-workshop/docs/source/pywps/logging.rst

 * A database where each request to the service is registered.

 PyWPS uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to connect and work with multiple database management systems.
-SQLite and Postgresql tend to be the most used options.
+SQLite and PostgreSQL tend to be the most used options.

 Objectives: